 Not until around the fifth anniversary of my TBI did I fully realize and acknowledge that grief had taken hold of me and affected, and still does affect, me physically, emotionally and spiritually.
 For a long time I tried to sweep it under the rug and pretend that it didn’t exist.
 In my quest for healing, wholeness, moving forward, and helping other TBI survivors, I jumped too quickly to finding the gift in my experience at the expense of addressing the grief that had taken hold of my heart for quite some time.

 When I realized that ignoring the grief was hurting more than helping me, I asked for help, slightly reluctantly, and made the decision to fully feel the pain, rage, and sadness that I feel, so that I can one day fully move into acceptance.

-Depending on what you read, there are five to seven stages of grief.
+Depending on what you read, there are five to seven stages of grief (note that these are not in a linear order).
 These include:

 - Shock and Denial